23 FAQs on choosing and using accounting software in your business

 - What other software do you use?
 Could you connect your new accounting software to other business systems?
 For instance, you might be able to link your customer relationship management system.

 - Are you VAT registered, or do you plan to be?
 Different packages offer different VAT functions.
 Some don't track VAT at all.
-Others may not be able to handle Cash or Flat Rate VAT schemes, or deal with VAT MOSS regulations.
+Others may not be able to handle Cash or Flat Rate VAT schemes.

 - Do you bill for time and materials?
 Some packages offer powerful time and materials tools.
 For instance, your team may be able to input their timesheets in order to generate client invoices automatically.